scality/Zenko/swarm-testing/README.md

 ## Testing

-Using [awscli](https://aws.amazon.com/cli/), we can perform S3 operations on our Zenko stack:
+You can use [awscli](https://aws.amazon.com/cli/) to perform S3 operations on your Zenko stack:

- > IMPORTANT: when using default port 80, it should never be specified after the
+ > **IMPORTANT:** When default port 80 is in use, it must never be specified
- > endpoint address.
-If using a custom port, it must be specified.
+ > after the endpoint address.
+Any custom port in use must be specified.

 ```
 $ export AWS_ACCESS_KEY_ID=accessKey1
 $ export AWS_SECRET_ACCESS_KEY=verySecretKey1